Epitech-Lyon/Thunderbolt/aws/README.md

   - `$project`: project name which will be used as prefix on resources (must be lowercase and '-' separated)
   - `$region` : AWS region deployement

+The different resources are prefixed with the project name.

 ## Action handled

 | Service           | Basic power (start/stop) | Specific                                      |